An editorial · Vol. I · Boca Raton, FL · 2026

 Maria Rodriguez was 71 when she lost her husband.
 His Social Security check — about $2,100/month — stopped.
 Hers — $1,400/month — was now the entire household income.
 The house was paid off.
 The bills weren't.
 Within six months she was charging groceries to a credit card she couldn't pay off, hiding it from her daughter.

 She didn't tell anyone for fourteen months.
 The shame was worse than the math.
-When she finally made a phone call — to a Senior Loan Officer her financial advisor recommended — the HECM Line of Credit set up against her paid-off home gave her access to nearly $310,000 of her own equity, with no monthly payment, ready for whenever the next expense came.
+When she finally made a phone call — to a Senior Loan Officer her financial advisor recommended — a HECM Line of Credit set up against her paid-off home gave her access to nearly $310,000 of her own equity, with no required monthly principal-and-interest payment, while she remained responsible for property taxes, homeowner's insurance, and home maintenance.
+The credit line sat ready for whenever the next expense came.

 The home isn't just an asset.
 It's an income source you haven't activated.